Eddie Redmayne Gets Tongue-Tied Narrating J.K. Rowling’s ‘Fantastic Beasts’

 “She does have the habit of knowing when you have a big day, like today.
 And she was up until four in the morning, so both my wife and I came today with matchsticks under our eyes.
 Other than that, she is on cracking form.”

-The actor admitted that the honour he received from her Majesty was absolutely wonderful.
+The actor admitted that the honor he received from her Majesty was absolutely wonderful.
 Receiving an OBE was such an extraordinary thing, Redmayne said, and something that in his wildest imagination he’d never thought of.

 “Also, being with such extraordinary people the whole experience is incredibly humbling and getting to be in Windsor Castle is breathtaking, around Christmas as well with all the decorations.”